 While this is a very safe surgery with a high success rate, just like any other plastic surgery there are some possible side effects that can occur.
 They correspond to the ones that can occur during any other surgery, such as infection and irritation.
 This is a rare occurrence, however.

 Other side effects that may occur are:

-What is medial and lateral epicanthoplasty?
+What is Medial and Lateral Epicanthoplasty?

 As we’ve mentioned previously there are two subtypes of epicanthoplasty - medial and lateral.

-What’s the difference between Epicanthoplasty and Blepharoplasty?
+What’s the difference between Epicanthoplasty and Double Eyelid Surgery?

 While the two surgeries may sound similar, they are two separate procedures.
-The double eyelid surgery, also called blepharoplasty, is a plastic surgery performed to create a double eyelid.
-During the surgery, the surgeon will make incisions along the eyelid to create the eyelid crease.
+Double eyelid surgery, also called blepharoplasty, is a plastic surgery performed to create a double eyelid.
+During the surgery, the plastic surgeon goes making incisions along the eyelid to create the eyelid crease.

 There is also a non-incisional surgery, in which the technician opts for small sutures which will create the same effect on the upper eyelid crease.
 Patients return to work in one week or two.
 It's worth noting that double eyelid surgery can also correct ptosis and restore the previous shape of the eyes.